wa6pzb/JS8-Undirected-NETs/waldo_net.md

 > [!NOTE]
 > This message says you did not hear a WALDO, copied 3 stations during the NET, commented there were good conditions, and 73.

-If WALDO was found, then the message would be the following.
+If WALDO was found, then the message would be something like the following.

 ``` @NET MSG F!10B Y3 K7ACF GOOD CONDITIONS 73 ```

+> [!NOTE]
-This message says you copied 3 other stations during the NET and the first WALDO found was K7ACF.
+> This message says you copied 3 other stations during the NET and the first WALDO found was K7ACF.

 ## **Full Example**